J01100/integral-calculator/README.md

 ##### known issues:
 * bad menu gui
-* intervals for indefinite integrals and derivatives can be weird, hence, charts can be weird. (this is due to symplots automatic interval assignment)
+* intervals for indefinite integrals and derivatives can be weird, hence, charts can be weird. (this is due to symplot's automatic interval assignment)